Bosnia and Herzegovina’s Postwar Paralysis – A Conversation with High Representative Christian Schmidt

 This interview is in English

-We will explore these question with none other than the current High Representative for Bosnia and Herzegovina himself, Christian Schmidt.
+We explored these questions with none other than the current High Representative for Bosnia and Herzegovina himself, Christian Schmidt.

 Geraldine Beil